|Country:||United States of America (USA)|

 If the Northdown hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Northdown substitutions.

-Is Northdown available as Cryo/Lupulin powder?
+Is Northdown available in lupulin powder?

 If you see an error in our data, please let us know!